CyberNilsen/USB-Monitor/README.md

 cd USB-Monitor
 ```
 Build the project:
 Open the project in Visual Studio, build the solution, and run the application.
+You need admin permissions to run this program or else it wont work properly.

 ---